- News Brief

 Ekklesia was set up to operate 'virtually', with its staff working from different locations rather than from a central office.
 This minimises its carbon footprint and reduces the costs and overheads normally involved in running a think-tank.
 Ekklesia also works as a co-operative.
 We have a number of freelance staff who undertake Ekklesia's main work, who are listed below.
 But there is also a range of other associates, consultants and contributors.
 If you want to contact any of the staff individually by email you can do so by firstname.secondname(at)ekklesia.co.uk To find out about working for Ekklesia visit our jobs section.

 Simon Barrow is a theological writer, journalist, consultant, educator and NGO trainer.
-He is the regular politics columnist for Third Way, the magazine of Christian cultural comment.
-He also contributes to the Scotsman, the Guardian, Mennonite Weekly Review, the Baptist Times, Political Theology, openDemocracy's Our Kingdom project, and a wide range of other media outlets.
-He is a co-founder of the new Centre for Living Christianity in Scotland, a partner of the Critical Religion project based at the University of Stirling, and a member of the executive committee for the Centre for Theology and Public Issues at the University of Edinburgh.
+He was for several years a regular columnist with Third way, the magazine of Christian cultural comment.
+He contributes to the Scotsman, the Guardian, Mennonite Weekly Review, the Baptist Times, The Times, Political Theology, openDemocracy's Our Kingdom project, and a wide range of other media outlets.
+He is a partner of the Critical Religion project based at the University of Stirling, and a member of the executive committee for the Centre for Theology and Public Issues at the University of Edinburgh.
 From 2000-2005 Simon was global mission secretary for the official ecumenical body Churches Together in Britain and Ireland (CTBI), which he also served as assistant general secretary until 2003.
 He was formerly adviser in adult education and training for Southwark Anglican Diocese (1991-1996) and has worked in current affairs journalism, theological education, international ecumenism, development studies, and as the convenor of a national network of Christian social action groups.
 Simon has written and co-edited a number of books, including Fear or Freedom?
 Why a Warring Church Must Change (Shoving Leopard: 2008), Consuming Passion: Why the Killing of Jesus Really Matters (DLT: 2005), Christian Mission in Western Society: Precedents, Perspectives, Prospects (CTBI: 2001) and Expanding Horizons: Learning to be the Church in the World (SBCS: 1995).
 His articles and reviews have appeared in journals such as the British Journal of Theological Education, Mozaik (WSCF), the International Review of Mission (World Council of Churches), Christian, Crucible, Pro Mundi Vita, the International Journal for the Study of the Christian Church, Movement and others.
-Living in Edinburgh, Simon is an associate of the Iona Community.
+Living in Edinburgh, Simon is an associate of the Iona Community and a member of the congregation at St James, Leith.
 An Episcopalian shaped by Mennonite/Anabaptist theology and Catholic spirituality, his research and academic interests include peacemaking, communications, political theology, and the conversation between postmodern faith and other viewpoints - including secular and non-religious ones.
-He is media coordinator for the Festival of Spirituality & Peace, a recent (2009 - 2013) trustee and company director of the Mennonite Centre Trust, a publishing consultant, a coordinator of the Anabaptist Theology Forum, a member of the Accord Coalition for inclusive education's steering committee, active in the National Union of Journalists (NUJ), a founding associate of FansFirst Scotland, and on the board of the Dumbarton FC supporters' trust provident society.
+He is a media advisor for the Just Festival in Edinburgh, a recent (2009 - 2013) trustee and company director of the Mennonite Centre Trust, a publishing consultant, a coordinator of the Anabaptist Theology Forum, a member of the Accord Coalition for inclusive education's steering committee, active in the National Union of Journalists (NUJ) and on the board of the Dumbarton FC supporters' trust provident society.
 Simon's home page is: www.simonbarrow.net/ He Twitters at: www.twitter.com/simonbarrow

 Jonathan Bartley is a regular writer, public speaker and commentator on television, radio and in the papers.
 In particular he has been a contributor to BBC Radio 4's 'Thought for the Day' and is a columnist for the Church Times and the Guardian's Comment is Free.
 He is a regular panellist on BBC1's 'The Big Questions'.
 He does the news review on BBC London's Sunday Morning Programme, and is frequently heard commentating on Radio 5 Live and Radio 2's Jeremy Vine programme.
 He has lectured and tutored in Theology and Politics at Sarum College in Salisbury.
 Jonathan founded Ekklesia in 2001-2.
 He stood for the Green Party in Southwark for the 2012 Greater London Assembly (GLA) Elections.
 Having graduated from the London School of Economics in 1994, Jonathan worked in the Westminster Parliament for a number of years on a cross-party basis, including with the then Prime Minister John Major as part of his campaign team in the 1995 leadership election against John Redwood.
 Between 1997 and 2001 he ran the cross-party Movement for Christian Democracy.
 He is a trustee of the Centre for Studies on Inclusive Education and the author of a number of books on religion and public life including: The Subversive Manifesto: Lifting the Lid on God's Political Agenda (BRF: 2003) and Faith and Politics After Christendom: The Church as a Movement for Anarchy (Paternoster: 2006).
 Jonathan was co-editor of Consuming Passion: Why The Killing of Jesus Really Matters (DLT: 2005).
 He has a particular concern for disability issues and lives in Streatham, South London.
 You can follow Jonathan's twitterings at: http://www.twitter.com/jon_bartley You can also see him at blues clubs and festivals around the country playing in his band: The Mustangs